 Syros is the most populated of the Cyclades and is located in the center of the archipelago.
 Here, however, you will not see the typical whitewashed houses with blue shutters, on the contrary - the architecture is neoclassical with colorful buildings - a mixture of Cycladic and Venetian architecture.
 The capital is the charming town of Ermoupoli, which the locals call the "Queen of Cyclades".

 Sifnos: 36.9680° N, 24.7024° E

 Sifnos is located in the western part of the Cyclades and is known as the island of poets, acclaimed winemakers, and masters of ceramics.
 Apart from pottery, the island has a long tradition of gastronomy.
-The traditional local products that we always enjoy are honey pies, cream cheese "Manura" and "Xinomizitra" and almond cakes.
+The traditional local products that we always enjoy honey pies, cream cheese "Manura" and "Xinomizitra" and almond cakes.
 Sifnos has excellent conditions for lovers of diving and water sports.

 Tinos: 37.5773° N, 25.1652° E

 Tinos is the fourth largest of the Cyclades.
-The island is still unknown for most tourists and its beaches are one of the best-kept secrets in the Aegean.
+The island is still unknown to most tourists and its beaches are one of the best-kept secrets in the Aegean.
 Tinos is filled with secrets - dusty roads, aristocratic marble squares, magnificent sea views, and Venetian architecture.